 - Preheat oven to 300°F for bone-in, 325°F for boneless.

 - Cut and quarter the onion and orange.
 Break up the head of garlic and remove skins or have 15-20 cloves peeled and ready.
 Rough chop the celery and set all in the bottom of a large roasting pan with the carrots and rosemary.

 - Lay the leg of lamb on top and season generously with kosher salt and black pepper on both sides.
 Leave the bone side up and pour in the beef broth and water.
-Drizzle the olive oil on top of lamb and then cover with aluminum foil and place in the hot oven for 5 hours (See Note 2 for different weights and roasting times).
+Drizzle the olive oil on top of lamb and then cover with aluminum foil and place in the hot oven (See Note 2 for different weights and roasting times).

 - Remove from oven and set aluminum foil aside.
 Carefully flip leg of lamb, baste with pan juices and return to oven to roast, uncovered for 45 minutes or until the outside is a rich, golden brown.